Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

 | --- | --- |
 | 15 minutes | Slides |

-- Short background
+- Initially deveoped by Mitchell Hashimoto as side project
-    - Company: HashiCorp
+- Released in 2010
-    - Founder (Hashimoto) has background in DevOps
+- Now developed by Hashimoto's company HashiCorp
-    - HashiCorp also develops other container/virtualization management tools like TerraForm
+ - HashiCorp develops a variety of open-source tools for DevOps and cloud computing.
+In general for large scale projects.
 - Configure VMs (I think also containers nowadays) conveniently via text files
 - Infrastructure as code (Git lecture: If you cannot use `diff`, it is the wrong format!)